-From there, copy and paste your email addresses or phone numbers into the box.
+From there, copy and paste your email addresses or phone numbers into the box or import a CSV/TXT file.
 Name your audience and voila!
 Facebook might take some time to create your audience, but it’ll do this in the background.

-This is where the pixel (as discussed above) come into it’s own.
+This is where the pixel (as discussed above) comes into it’s own.
 We can create an audience from the people that visit our website.
 I like to see this as a bit of an “invisible list”.
 The people that visit out site obviously have some interest in what we do, or they wouldn’t have visited.
-And due to the pixel, we’ve “pixeled” them.
-We can now target them with ads.
+And with the pixel, we’re then able to retarget them.

 To create our website traffic audience, simply click on the website traffic button, as seen in the custom audiences image above.
 This box will appear:

-Then, when you create your advert, you can target people who visited your website, as seen here:
+Then, when you create your advert, you can target people who visited your website.

 You should now have an audience for your current customers/mailing list and your website traffic.
 Now it’s time to make those audiences bigger…